 Hey there!
 I’m Cara and I love getting creative with my photography.
-Sometimes I need to merge photos to perfect an image for a client, other times I have merged them to create interesting effects.
+Sometimes I need to blend several photos together to get the effect I want, other times I have to merge them to create interesting effects.

 Are you interested in learning to do the same?
 Then let’s dive in and learn how to merge two images in Photoshop!